IN FOCUS: Should parents divorce or stay together for the kids?

 Said Minister for Social and Family Development Masagos Zulkifli: “With this landmark study, we now know that the effects of divorce on a child are not temporary, and impact the child’s future, his education and his family when he marries.
 This is why post-divorce, positive co-parenting is so important.”

-The study attracted criticism from women’s group Association of Women for Action and Research (AWARE).
-AWARE said in a Facebook post on Dec 11 that it was “concerned” that the study’s methodology “masks important subtleties in strength of family ties, income and others that may contribute to these outcomes”.
+The study drew criticism from the Association of Women for Action and Research (AWARE).
+It said in a Facebook post on Dec 11 that it was “concerned” that the study’s methodology “masks important subtleties in strength of family ties, income and others that may contribute to these outcomes”.

-“As the study stands, it makes a claim of strong correlation between divorce and the seemingly negative outcomes for children, without considering other factors that may undermine its claim,” AWARE wrote.
+“As the study stands, it makes a claim of strong correlation between divorce and the seemingly negative outcomes for children, without considering other factors that may undermine its claim,” AWARE wrote, adding that factors could include the strength and quality of family ties, income status of parents and whether the children were exposed to a stable housing environment in their childhood.

 The association added that it would be a “grave disservice” to parents and children if Singapore made getting divorces harder on the basis of the study.

-Second Minister for Education Maliki Osman also addressed schools’ support for children of divorced families in Parliament on Jan 4, noting that schools monitor students affected by divorce and other issues “closely” and provide social, emotional and learning support if needed.
+In Parliament on Jan 4, Second Minister for Education Maliki Osman also addressed schools’ support for children of divorced families, noting that schools monitor students affected by divorce and other issues “closely” and provide social, emotional and learning support if needed.

 “When the school is informed of a change in parents’ marital status by either the parents or the students, teachers will check in with the students and assess the needs to decide what support is appropriate and necessary,” he said.